kyma-project/busola/docs/extensibility/resources.md

 }
 ```

+#### Note

-**NOTE**: Whenever an entry has both `path` and `children` properties, the paths of children are going to be relative to the parent.
+Whenever an entry has both `path` and `children` properties, the paths of children are going to be relative to the parent.
 So for example:

 ```json
 [